rainers/mago/ReadMe.txt

 Manual Installation of the concord extension in VS:

-- Copy MagoNatCC.dll and MagoNatCC.vcdconfig into
+- Copy MagoNatCC.dll and MagoNatCC.vsdconfig into
   <VS-Installation-Path>\Common7\Packages\Debugger